LEAGUE: Guided Skill Learning and Abstraction for Long-Horizon Manipulation: Experiments

 \subsection{Generalization to New Tasks and Domains}

 To validate that our method can effectively generalize to new task goals and even new task domains by reusing learned skills, we present the following experiments.

-\textbf{Generalize to new task goals.} Here we devise new task goals for the \textbf{HammerPlace} and the \textbf{PegInHole} domains.
-For \textbf{HammerPlace} domain, the first test goal is to swap the hammer-cabinet mapping.
-The second test goal is to place \texttt{hammer1} into \texttt{cabinet2} and keep \texttt{cabinet1} open.
-For \textbf{PegInHole}, the first test goal is to swap the peg-hole mapping.
-The second goals to only insert \texttt{peg1} into \texttt{hole2}.
+\textbf{Generalize to new task goals.} Besides evaluating the training goals (shown in Fig.~\ref{fig:sim_setup}), we directly test our models on new task goals for the {StowHammer} and the {PegInHole} domains.
+For {StowHammer} domain, the first test goal is to swap the hammer-cabinet mapping.
+The second test goal is to place \texttt{hammer1} into \texttt{cabinet0} and keep \texttt{cabinet1} open.
+For {PegInHole}, the first test goal is to swap the peg-hole mapping.
+The second goal is to only insert \texttt{peg1} into \texttt{hole2}.
 The results are in Table~\ref{tab:new_task}.
 We observe that \Ours experiences little performance drop when generalizing to new task goals without additional training, demonstrating strong compositional generalization capability and skill modularity.

 \textbf{Quick adaptation to new domains.} Another exciting possibility of \Ours is to transfer skills learned from one domain to another.
-We design an experiment to verify this feature.
-The target domain is \textbf{MakeCoffee}, which is the hardest task of the three.
-We adapt skills \texttt{Pick(?object)}, \texttt{Pull(?cabinet)}, and \texttt{Push(?cabinet)} learned in the \textbf{HammerPlace} domain by slightly modifying the preconditions and effects and integrate the skills into learning the \textbf{MakeCoffee} task.
+We design an experiment to validate this feature.
+The target domain is {MakeCoffee}, which is the most challenging task of the four.
+We adapt skills \texttt{Pick}, \texttt{Pull}, and \texttt{Push} learned in the {StowHammer} domain for learning the {MakeCoffee} task.
 As shown in Fig.~\ref{fig:reusing}, compared to learning from scratch, transferring learned skills can significantly accelerate learning (the $x$-axis is shorter than in Fig.~\ref{fig:main_exp}) and enables the robot to solve the entire task.
 This highlights \Ours's strong potential for continual learning.